As a good guy myself, the answer is that they’re hiding in plain sight.

 As a married man, continuing to give my wife these little gifts every day makes a huge difference.

-- Compliment one man you know, genuinely, every day for two weeks, and start to notice great men around you.
+- Compliment one man you know, genuinely, every day for a week, and start to notice great men around you.

 Have you ever asked yourself ‘Why can’t I meet a good man?’
 Discover your ‘Natural Dating Strategy’ find out the answer, and get an approach that’s as unique as you are.